EllAchE/MakeTypes/README.md

+# Note

+The original MakeTypes project is no longer maintained, below is the readme from the original project.
+This is a fork that modernizes the project for compatibility with newer versions of TypeScript.

 # MakeTypes 1.1.2
 > Generate TypeScript types and proxy classes from example JSON objects.
 Type check JSON objects at runtime!